rorymadden/jekyll-now/_posts/2016-09-16-the-journey-behind-our-new-logo.markdown

 title: The Journey Behind UXDX and Our New Logo
 date: '2016-09-16 15:29:00'
 tags:
   - uxdx
   - design-thinking
   - logo-design
   - logo
   - uxdxconf
+published: true
 ---

 A logo is one of the most important elements of a company or project identity.
 To become remembered, design should combine several magic ingredients; pure and distinctive shapes, attractive colours, and ensure that the overall logo being meaningful to the target audience.